asterisk/documentation/docs/Operation/Maintenance-and-Upgrades/index.md

----
+!!! info "Reporting Issues that You Encounter"

-**Information: Reporting Issues that You Encounter** In the process of monitoring the operation of your system, you might spot an issue.
+    In the process of monitoring the operation of your system, you might spot an issue.
 If you believe the issue is a bug with Asterisk rather than a configuration issue, then you should follow the guidelines at the [Asterisk Issue Guidelines](/Asterisk-Community/Asterisk-Issue-Guidelines) page to report a bug.

----
+[//]: # (end-info)